-- the liabilities or alleged liabilities each party assumed or retained pursuant to the Separation Agreement; - · the operation of each such party's business, whether prior to, at, or after the distribution; and - any breach by us or DuPont of any provision of the Separation Agreement or any other agreement unless such other agreement expressly provides for separate indemnification therein.
+- the liabilities or alleged liabilities each party assumed or retained pursuant to the Separation Agreement; - the operation of each such party's business, whether prior to, at, or after the distribution; and - any breach by us or DuPont of any provision of the Separation Agreement or any other agreement unless such other agreement expressly provides for separate indemnification therein.

-Each party's aforementioned indemnification obligations will be uncapped; provided that the amount of each party's indemnification obligations will be subject to reduction by any insurance proceeds (net of premium increases) received by the party being indemnified.
+The amount of each party's indemnification obligations will be subject to reduction by any insurance proceeds received by the party being indemnified.
 The Separation Agreement will also specify procedures with respect to claims subject to indemnification and related matters.
 Indemnification with respect to taxes will be governed by the Tax Matters Agreement.